ETERNA-earkiv/ETERNA/documentation/Plugin_signing.md

 jarsigner -keystore keystore.p12 -storepass <changeit> -signedjar "roda-plugin-example-1.0.0-signed.jar"  "roda-plugin-example-1.0.0.jar" licence
 ```

-9. Remove the unsigned plugin from the plugin package and install the plugin in RODA.
+9. Remove the unsigned plugin from the plugin package and install the plugin in ETERNA.

-This can be done as an intermediate step between maven compilation of a plugin and the docker build of the RODA image in
+This can be done as an intermediate step between maven compilation of a plugin and the docker build of the ETERNA image in
 a build script:

 https://github.com/keeps/roda-plugin-template/blob/master/build.sh